 Other sites like Airbnb or VRBO offer good options, as well.

-There are tons of rental car companies that offer a wide variety of options for vehicles should you need to rent something to travel up and down the East Coast due to the fact that you don’t want to put the wear and tear on your own car, or whether you have flown in to your destination from somewhere else.
+There are tons of rental car companies that offer a wide variety of options for vehicles should you need to rent something to travel up and down the East Coast.
+It saves wear and tear on your own car and allows easy transportation for those out-of-towners.

 National car rentals are another good choice.
 Right now, National is offering a deal through January 15, 2020, for $20 off of your weekly base rate.
 They do require a five-day minimum rental and it is only applicable for Economy to Fullsize cars but this makes a great option if you are traveling a few states away to visit your student and want to catch a couple of games while you are out there.

 Hopefully, this guide has given you some ideas for travel this lacrosse season and has offered some good deals to help you save on travel costs.
-We’re looking forward to another fantastic year of lacrosse!
+It’s looking to be another fantastic year of lacrosse!